 She has a strong focus on values and teamwork.
 The matrix structure of the leadership team sees the National Medical Director, National Technical and National Donor Services Managers acting as strategic partners to the CEO, providing critical clinical advice and support to enable achievement of the organisation’s objectives.
 The Information Services and Marketing functions also report directly to her.

 Fiona commenced her career in health as a radiotherapy radiographer in Christchurch and spent the 18 years prior to joining NZBS in various management roles at the Auckland District Health Board.
 She is an active member and past President of the New Zealand Institute of Health Management and is currently Vice Chair of the Asia Pacific Blood Network.

 Dr Peter Flanagan - National Medical Director

-The NZBS Clinical Services function which Dr Flanagan leads plays a key role in ensuring that clinically appropriate blood products are provided to patients in need, wherever and whenever they are required.
-Expert transfusion medicine advice is available at all times and is drawn upon in a wide range of situations, from selection of donors to assisting hospital clinicians to provide treatment for complex or urgent clinical transfusion problems.
+The NZBS Clinical Services team plays a key role in ensuring that clinically appropriate blood products are provided to patients in need, wherever and whenever they are required.
+Expert transfusion medicine advice is available at all times and is drawn upon in a wide range of situations from selection of donors, to assisting hospital clinicians to provide treatment for complex or urgent clinical transfusion problems.

-The clinical function for the organisation is provided by six Transfusion Medicine Specialists located in various centres around New Zealand with support from a number of Medical Officers and six Transfusion Nurse Specialists.
+The clinical function for the organisation is provided by six Transfusion Medicine Specialists located in various centres around New Zealand with support from a number of Medical Officers, six Transfusion Nurse Specialists and three Scientists.

 John Harrison - Chief Financial Officer